High Pressure Fuel Gas Conditioning Package for Kuwait

-IFS’s scope was the supply of the High Pressure Fuel Gas Conditioning Package designed to condition fuel gas for two Solar Turbine generators.
+IFS’s scope was the supply of the High Pressure Fuel Gas Conditioning Skid designed to condition fuel gas for two Solar Turbine generators.
 These generators were the only provider of electric power to the EPF.
 If the Fuel Gas Conditioning Package did not function properly, the plant generators would not be operational and would result in plant shut down.
 The inquiry document specified the following major components:

 1.2.1 One (1) Fuel Gas Inlet Separator, V-110.

 1.2.2 One (1) Joule Thompson Expansion Valve, PV-V110.